 Structure of Home is Sad

-‘Home is so Sad’ by Philip Larkin is a two stanza poem that is made up of sets of five lines or quintains.
+‘Home is so Sad’ by Philip Larkin is a two-stanza poem that is made up of sets of five lines or quintains.
 These lines follow a simple rhyme scheme of ABABA DEDED.
-Larkin also chose to use iambic pentameter as the regular metrical pattern than connects each line.
+Larkin also chose to use iambic pentameter as the regular metrical pattern that connects each line.
 This means that there are five sets of two beats per line.
 The first of these is unstressed and the second is stressed.
 By using this pattern the poet creates a steady rhythm that encourages a reader along at a pace that is not too fast or too slow.

 Poetic Techniques in Home is so Sad